Danush6123/Face_Recognition_TFlite_Android_Application/README.md

 This is a fully modernized, high-performance face recognition application for Android, built using the latest development tools and libraries.
 It provides a robust foundation for implementing real-time, on-device face recognition in any modern Android project.

-This project was developed by **Danush Gopal**.
+This project was improvised by **Danush Gopal**.
 The core functionality is based on creating and comparing unique facial embeddings, allowing for fast, accurate, and offline recognition.

 ## Key Features
 - **Fast and Accurate:** Utilizes a lightweight MobileFaceNet model for high-speed performance on mobile devices.